mongodb/specifications/source/auth/auth.md

 #### [MongoCredential](#mongocredential) Properties

-- username\
-  MAY be specified.
+- username<br> MAY be specified.
 Its meaning varies depending on the OIDC provider integration used.

-- source\
-  MUST be "$external".
+- source<br> MUST be "$external".
 Defaults to `$external`.

-- password\
-  MUST NOT be specified.
+- password<br> MUST NOT be specified.

-- mechanism\
-  MUST be "MONGODB-OIDC"
+- mechanism<br> MUST be "MONGODB-OIDC"

 - mechanism_properties

-  - ENVIRONMENT\
-    Drivers MUST allow the user to specify the name of a built-in OIDC application environment integration to use to obtain credentials.
+  - ENVIRONMENT<br> Drivers MUST allow the user to specify the name of a built-in OIDC application environment integration to use to obtain credentials.
 If provided, the value MUST be one of `["test", "azure", "gcp"]`.
 If both `ENVIRONMENT` and an [OIDC Callback](#oidc-callback) or [OIDC Human Callback](#oidc-human-callback) are provided for the same `MongoClient`, the driver MUST raise an error.

-  - TOKEN_RESOURCE\
-    The URI of the target resource.
+  - TOKEN_RESOURCE<br> The URI of the target resource.
 If `TOKEN_RESOURCE` is provided and `ENVIRONMENT` is not one of `["azure", "gcp"]` or `TOKEN_RESOURCE` is not provided and `ENVIRONMENT` is one of `["azure", "gcp"]`, the driver MUST raise an error.
 Note: because the `TOKEN_RESOURCE` is often itself a URL, drivers MUST document that a `TOKEN_RESOURCE` with a comma `,` must be given as a `MongoClient` configuration and not as part of the connection string, and that the `TOKEN_RESOURCE` value can contain a colon `:` character.

-  - OIDC_CALLBACK\
-    An [OIDC Callback](#oidc-callback) that returns OIDC credentials.
+  - OIDC_CALLBACK<br> An [OIDC Callback](#oidc-callback) that returns OIDC credentials.
 Drivers MAY allow the user to specify an [OIDC Callback](#oidc-callback) using a `MongoClient` configuration instead of a mechanism property, depending on what is idiomatic for the driver.
 Drivers MUST NOT support both the `OIDC_CALLBACK` mechanism property and a `MongoClient` configuration.

-  - OIDC_HUMAN_CALLBACK\
-    An [OIDC Human Callback](#oidc-human-callback) that returns OIDC credentials.
+  - OIDC_HUMAN_CALLBACK<br> An [OIDC Human Callback](#oidc-human-callback) that returns OIDC credentials.
 Drivers MAY allow the user to specify a [OIDC Human Callback](#oidc-human-callback) using a `MongoClient` configuration instead of a mechanism property, depending on what is idiomatic for the driver.
 Drivers MUST NOT support both the `OIDC_HUMAN_CALLBACK` mechanism property and a `MongoClient` configuration.
 Drivers MUST return an error if both an [OIDC Callback](#oidc-callback) and `OIDC Human Callback` are provided for the same `MongoClient`.
 This property is only required for drivers that support the [Human Authentication Flow](#human-authentication-flow).

-  - ALLOWED_HOSTS\
-    The list of allowed hostnames or ip-addresses (ignoring ports) for MongoDB connections.
-The hostnames may include a leading "\*." wildcard, which allows for matching (potentially nested) subdomains. `ALLOWED_HOSTS` is a security feature and MUST default to `["*.mongodb.net", "*.mongodb-qa.net", "*.mongodb-dev.net", "*.mongodbgov.net", "localhost", "127.0.0.1", "::1"]`.
+  - ALLOWED_HOSTS<br> The list of allowed hostnames or ip-addresses (ignoring ports) for MongoDB connections.
+The hostnames may include a leading "\*." wildcard, which allows for matching (potentially nested) subdomains.
+    `ALLOWED_HOSTS` is a security feature and MUST default to `["*.mongodb.net", "*.mongodb-qa.net", "*.mongodb-dev.net", "*.mongodbgov.net", "localhost", "127.0.0.1", "::1"]`.
     When MONGODB-OIDC authentication using a [OIDC Human Callback](#oidc-human-callback) is attempted against a hostname that does not match any of list of allowed hosts, the driver MUST raise a client-side error without invoking any